OUTREACH & EDUCATION

-All of our musicales include an educational component - an informative introduction to the songs, the performers and to the world of opera at large.
-In addition to performing In Residence at Fairleigh Dickinson University, our singers and music educators visit outside organizations presenting opera selections, recitals and lectures.
+All of our concerts include an educational component - an informative introduction to the songs, the performers and to the world of opera at large.
+In addition to performing at our home venues, Fairleigh Dickinson University, Madision, NJ, and St. Margaret Church, Morristown, NJ, our singers and music educators visit outside organizations presenting concerts, recitals and lectures.

 We are proud of our commitment to the community.
 Our programs keep the opera art form alive and accessible to people of all backgrounds, education, and ages.
 We regularly provide outreach concerts for seniors, students, and underserved communities.
 We offer discounted rates to seniors and students, group rates, parking for buses, handicap accessible facilities and a parking shuttle.
-We work with schools, senior living communities and social organizations to facilitate attendance at our venue, or we can bring Opera at Florham to you.
+We work with schools, senior living communities and social organizations to facilitate attendance at our home venues in Madison and Morristown, and we'll bring performances to you!

 A Tribute to Licia Albanese

-In April 2019, Opera at Florham presented a special Tribute to Opera Legend Licia Albanese with four vocalists and pianist Mary Pinto captivating the audience as they performed famous and favorite roles of opera great Licia Albanese, a friend to and Vocal Competition jurist at OaF.
-A personalized audio-video presentation highlighted her life and career, and on display was memorabilia and personal reflections of times spent with Ms. Albanese.
+In 2019, Opera at Florham presented a special Tribute to Opera Legend Licia Albanese with four vocalists and pianist Mary Pinto captivating the audience as they performed famous and favorite roles of opera great Licia Albanese, a friend to and Vocal Competition jurist at Opera at Florham.
+Opera educators and friends of Ms. Albanese presented highlights of her life and career, with personal reflections on time spent with the grand dame.
+Memorabilia was on display.

-Opera at Florham has curated a special version of this Musicale for outreach.
+Opera at Florham has curated a special version of this tribute concert for outreach.

 Bringing Opera to the Chathams